 The minute your dog starts to pull on the leash, you need to instantly stop the leash training exercise and walk away.
 Don’t communicate with the dog or even take the time to acknowledge the pup’s presence.
 Instead, just walk away.

-Your dog will start to learn to pay attention to you and stop pulling on the leash because his action of pulling gets him nowhere.
-You simply walk off every time he pulls, so the rebellious pull is a complete failure from his standpoint.
+Eventually, your dog will start to learn to pay attention to you and stop pulling on the leash because his action of pulling gets him nowhere.

 Your Pup Fails to Respond to Any of Your Tricks